haacked/haacked.com/_posts/sum-of-natural-numbers.markdown

 ![zeta function graph from http://planet.racket-lang.org/package-source/williams/science.plt/3/1/planet-docs/science/special-functions.html](https://f.cloud.github.com/assets/19977/2002436/7d0a992e-85f5-11e3-83f2-3b0db9c15c40.png)

 In the original formulation of this function, Euler allowed for the exponents to be real numbers.
 Riemann took it further and generalized it to complex exponents.
 If you recall, a complex number is in the form of a real part added to an imaginary part.
-Another way to think of them are as coordinates on the complex plane.
-In that regard, it becomes easy to imagine a series that diverges in one direction, but converges in another.
+Rather than worry about the implications of "imaginary" numbers, think of complex numbers as coordinates where the real part is the x-axis and the imaginary part is the y-axis.
+In that regard, it becomes easy to imagine a series that diverges in one axis, but converges in another.

 Graphing the Zeta function in this way produces some beautiful 3-D graphs as [seen on Wolfram Alpha](http://mathworld.wolfram.com/RiemannZetaFunction.html) and immortalized by XKCD.

 ![XKCD on Riemann Zeta - Creative Commons BY-NC 2.5](http://imgs.xkcd.com/comics/riemann-zeta.jpg)

-Incomprehensible is a good way to describe it.
-When you deal with infinite series, it's very hard for our intuition to grasp it.
+Incomprehensible indeed!
+When you deal with infinite series, it's near impossible to have an intuitive handle on it.
 Our minds don't deal with infinity very well, but our math does.
-Sometimes trusting the math makes us doubt reality.

-In any case, I hope you enjoyed this tour.
+I hope you enjoyed this exploration.
 I don't pretend to know much about math.
 I just found it fun to explore this problem with a little code and visualization.
+If you're interested in the code and graphs, I have a [GitHub Repository](https://github.com/haacked/mathexperiments) with the code I used.

+If you're looking for a practical use of this information, next time someone says they owe you money, just ask them if they'll accept an amount equal to the sum of all natural numbers.
+If they accept, send them a bill for `$-0.083`.